cjgeyer/glmdr/README.md

 The name stands for "generalized linear models done right", where "done right" means it correctly handles cases where the maximum likelihood estimate (MLE) does not exist in the conventional sense.
-Only does discrete exponential families and only those that are exponential family (because only exponential families have good theory about existence of MLE).
+Only does discrete generalized linear models and only those that are exponential family (because only exponential families have good theory about existence of MLE).
 Also does log-linear models for contingency tables and multinomial logistic regression, which it handles as conditional distributions of Poisson regression.